Wayne State University OneCardUniversities / Colleges

 Aim for head height around 58%.
 The recommended band on this page is 50% to 68%.
 Leave about 12% above the head, with an allowed range of 7% to 18%.

-The page also stores 300×300 px.
-If your source image is larger, solve the difference with crop and proportional scaling only; never stretch the portrait to hit the frame.
+This page also lists 300×300 px.
+If your source image is larger, solve the difference with crop and proportional scaling only; never stretch the portrait to fit the frame.

 • Physical requirement: 300×300 px